Just-A-Pixel/human-in-loop/README.md

 <img width="913" height="919" alt="image" src="https://github.com/user-attachments/assets/23c0b1cf-960c-48ce-9f95-915f1a402752" />

+#### 6. Updating approval

+1. Approval request is sent to forwarder.
+2. Published into `human-approvals` topic in kafka.
+3. Consumed by `materializer_humans`, updates db and publishes webhook to `notification-events` topic, if present.
+(For demo, this is a direct call to webhook, but can be easily refactored similar to "A human gets notified" step).
+We publish the snapshot data with the webhook, which the AI can use to rehydrate.
+4. If no webhook is present, AI agent can make a request for status update at `GET /api/approval/{contextId}/status`, and get snapshot data as well.

 ## Things that can be further improved
-1. Improved unit test coverage
+1. Improved unit test coverage and type safety
-2. Dedicated metrics dashboard (For example, using Elastic stack with Kibana)
+2. Dedicated metrics dashboard and service monitoring (For example, using Elastic stack with Kibana)
-3. Using write back cache
-4. Rate limiting
+3. Using cache-aside caching for loading UI with write-through caching for writes.
+4. Rate limiting, especially useful for controlling rate of AI requests.
+5. Load balancer with consistent hashing
+6. A dedicated component library for making UI with a scaled mapper and automated documentation generation - as UI documentation will be a big part of customer experience and UI-schema will most likely be made by AI agent.